-Overall Award of Excellence These entries are the top entries in each arts category and grade division, and will be the entries that advance to Texas PTA.
-Maximum of 30 Entries Award of Excellence These entries are excellent interpretations of the Reflections theme, exceptionally creative, and executed extremely well.
-Amount is up to you, or traditionally 10%.
-Award of Merit These entries are very good interpretations of the Reflections theme, very creative, and executed very well.
-Amount is up to you, or traditionally 15%.
+Award of Excellence These entries are excellent interpretations of the Reflections theme, exceptionally creative, and executed extremely well.
+These will advance to the next level.
+Top 20% Award of Merit These entries are very good interpretations of the Reflections theme, very creative, and executed very well.
+Amount is up to you, or traditionally 20%.
 Honorable Mention These entries are good interpretations of the Reflections theme, are creative, and executed nicely.
-Amount is up to you, or traditionally 25%.
+Amount is up to you, or traditionally 30%.
 Participation Award Every student entry should be recognized for the student having thought about the theme and trying their best to create an entry that interprets it.
 All students not awarded.